 Bard MBA Students Go All-In on Competitions, Win at TIPC

 In Spring 2024, six teams of students from the Bard MBA rolled up their sleeves to develop, polish and deliver original business ideas in national case competitions.
 The subjects ranged across impact finance and circularity strategy.
-Three Bard teams advanced to the finals, with one claiming victory, and another outcome still to be decided.
+Three Bard teams advanced to the finals, with one claiming victory.
 All the competitors gained experience from the process and learned from the other teams, while also impressing the competing schools and judges.

 Kendall Thompson, Mai Kruvi, Chase Johnson and Michaela Flynn (pictured above) competed in the Wharton Turner Impact Portfolio Challenge (TIPC).
 The finals were held in Philadelphia, and the Bardians found themselves up against the University of Chicago Booth, Tufts and Fordham.
 The assignment was to design a portfolio for a fictional state retirement fund, with a mandate to transition investment portfolios towards “Net Zero by 2050,” and maximize other environmental, social, and governance impacts.
 The team built a climate-first portfolio accompanied by a strong gender lens, and came away with the first-place trophy.